arunps12/ProsodicProminenceExtractor/README.md

 ## What the Tool Does

-- Computes **prosodic prominence scores** for each annotated word or phone interval.
+- Computes **prosodic prominence scores** for each annotated word interval.
 - Uses a combination of:
   - RMS energy
   - Mid-band energy (300–2200 Hz)